-Labor history
+Labour history

-The Stauning of all of Denmark
+Stauning of all Denmark

-Theme about Thorvald Stauning
+Thorvald Stauning

-Thorvald Stauning was the first Prime Minister of the Social Democratic Party and Chairman of the Social Democratic Party from 1910-39.
-He served two terms as Prime Minister (1924-26 and 1929-1942) and thus managed to lead the government for almost 16 years, the longest for any Danish Prime Minister in the 20th century.
+Thorvald Stauning was the first Prime Minister of the Social Democratic Party and Chairman of the Social Democratic Party from 1910-1939.
+He served two terms as Prime Minister (1924-1926 and 1929-1942) and thus managed to lead the government for almost 16 years – the longest for any Danish Prime Minister in the 20th century.

 Thorvald August Marinus Stauning was born on October 26, 1873 in Copenhagen and died there on May 3, 1942.

 Stauning trained as a cigar sorter in 1892 and became active in trade union work and in the Social Democratic Association, for which he became chief treasurer in 1899 and business manager (chairman) in 1910.
-In 1906 he was elected to parliament and in 1916-20 he was minister without portfolio (control minister) in the Zahle government.
+In 1906, he was elected to parliament and in 1916-1920, he was minister without portfolio (control minister) in the Zahle government.

-In the Labor Movement Library and Archive
+In the WORKERS’ Movement Library and Archive

-Th Stauning Archive
+Thorvald Stauning Archive

-Th.
-Stauning Archive contains Stauning’s handwritten speeches and articles for the period 1910-1942, including the original manuscript for the play “The Lies of Life” from 1904.
+Thorvald Stauning’s archive contains Stauning’s handwritten speeches and articles for the period 1910-1942, including the original manuscript for the play “The Lies of Life” from 1904.
 Material illustrating the policies of the 1st Stauning Ministry (1924-1926) and the 2nd Stauning-Munch Ministry (1929-1941) is represented.

-Literature, photographs and posters
+Literature, photographs, and posters

 Stauning in ABA’s photo collection

-Stauning in ABA’s poster collection
+Stauning in The Workers Museum, Library, and Archive’s poster collection

-Stauning in Years
+Stauning throgh the Years

 1890: 16-year-old Stauning joins the Social Democratic Party and becomes active in the labor movement